Xu Hu 胡旭

-Until the morning of January 23, while my father was going to work in the morning, he learned that Wuhan had been locked down.
-At the time, we, including other Wuhan people, were shocked, even though it was reasonable given the circumstances.
+Until the morning of January 23, when my father was going to work in the morning, he learned that Wuhan had been locked down.
+At that time, we, including other Wuhan people, were shocked, even though it was reasonable given the circumstances.

 As for those who fled Wuhan eight hours before the lockdown of the city, although I feel that I have an obligation to stay and defend my city, and I must not give the virus a chance to infect others, I could not ask everyone to do so.
 Because in front of life, people are inevitably selfish.
 And many people who currently stay in Wuhan have been suffering from psychological breakdowns and traumas, which is very painful.
 Therefore, I can't comment on this as it's too complicated.

 Up to now, my mentality is generally ok.
 In 2020, I hope I can live a good life and cherish the present.
-The people around me are getting more positive and silently contributing to the fight against the epidemic.
-But on the other hand, every day I see an increase in the number of confirmed and severe cases in Wuhan.
+The people around me are getting more positive and silently contribute to the fight against the epidemic.
+But on the other hand, every day I see an increasing number of confirmed and severe cases in Wuhan.
 I know that the entire city of Wuhan is doing its best to fight.
 I hope that the epidemic will end as soon as possible.